wwtg99/lamapi/docs/installation.rst

 We use the python3.7 interpreter and add a function named *hello* listening at **/hello** path.

+..

+  Note, you should use lambda-proxy integration (it is the default value) for your function because it formats a standard request and response structure.
+See `Serverless Lambda Proxy Integration <https://serverless.com/framework/docs/providers/aws/events/apigateway/#lambda-proxy-integration>`_ and `AWS API Gateway Integration <https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-integration-types.html>`_.

 Then we edit *handler.py* file as below:

 .. code-block:: python